From the list below choose one of our FAQs topics, then select an FAQ to read. If you have a question which is not in this section, please contact us.

 Please be advised that when changing the surname of a child with a Deed Poll signed by 1 parent (where there are 2 parents stated in the child's birth certificate), ICA may take issue with or object to the proposed change of surname.

 Notwithstanding that we have prepared the Deed Poll for changing of surname, we do not warrant or represent that ICA will effect the change.

 From 1 June 2007, to effect a change of name of a minor (under 21 years), Immigration Checkpoints Authority (ICA) requires one parent to complete a form to declare that the minor’s other parent has also consented to the name change, in addition to producing the Deed Poll.
-If the other parent is uncontactable, the parent who has executed the Deed Poll must state this information on the Declaration Form accordingly.
+If the other parent is uncontactable, the parent who has executed the Deed Poll must state this information on the Declaration Form at ICA accordingly.

 If my child (minor, more than 1 year old) has no Identity Card yet, how can I use the Deed Poll to reflect his/her new name?

 Amendment to the name on the child's Birth Certificate (BC) will not be allowed after 1 year from date of birth.

 Should parents wish to change the child's name, they may obtain a Deed Poll to effect the change.
 The Deed Poll should be produced together with the BC for official transactions (eg. school registration, application for passport etc) for the new name to be reflected.
 The Deed Poll should also be produced during the child's IC registration for the new name to be reflected on the NRIC.

 If the child has no NRIC at the time of making the Deed Poll, it is advisable to change or endorse the new name in the child's passport at the Immigration and Checkpoint Authority (ICA).